scylladb/scylladb/docs/operating-scylla/security/saslauthd.rst

 #.
 Configure saslauthd: choose the authentication mechanism (e.g., LDAP or PAM) and set the appropriate mechanism-specific parameters by following the `saslauthd documentation <https://linux.die.net/man/8/saslauthd>`_.

-   .. note:: If you are configuring saslauthd for LDAP, use the :doc:`configuration details </operating-scylla/security/ldap-authentication>` which are specific for Scylla.

 #.
 After every configuration change, restart the saslauthd service.

    .. code-block:: shell